-Additionally, there might be some stores where the default order status feature isn’t enough and the store needs a custom order status.
+Additionally, there might be some stores where the default order status and action manager feature aren’t enough and the store needs a custom order status.
 For example, stores selling jewelry will have a custom order status like ‘Make to Order’ and ‘Engraving’ before making it ready to ship.

 That plugin is Smart Manager.

 Is Smart Manager the best WooCommerce order status manager plugin?

 Smart Manager plugin allows you to view, manage and edit all your orders from one place using an Excel-like sheet editor.

 Modify order status, add information to orders, export order data to CSV, filter orders by date and bulk edit statuses…perform hundreds of operations for orders quickly.